Animals are extremely intelligent. They are a different species yet are no less intelligent than us. And they communicate intelligently too.

 When I am working with an animal, I always ask, how can I help you? am I helping you? what am I missing?
 Etc. I follow their lead always.

 Some animals I come across, have shut down.
 They have given up because they are not treated as innate, intelligent beings.
 They are “a dog” and with a “dog” one does this.
-The human is never present and does not really see them.
-They just go through the motions of “having a dog”, checking the boxes and not again, truly seeing them.
+The human is never present, usually always on tech, and does not really see them.
+They just go through the motions of “having a dog”, checking the boxes.

 These are just a few ideas about what to communicate.
 They love being “in the know”.
 Often, our looks will replace common words as they begin to know us well, but it is best to never assume.
 They love it when you take the time to sit with them, and talk.
 They know, they understand, and they feel fully apart of your life.
 It means everything I believe.
 The words must be spoken so their body, mind, and spirit are honored every step of the way.